WeakAuras/WeakAuras-Companion/README.md

 ### Backups

-The Companion is able to regularily create backups of your WeakAuras so you don't lose them in case of a crash or other accident.
+The Companion is able to regularly create backups of your WeakAuras so you don't lose them in case of a crash or other accident.
 This option needs to be enabled manually in the options.

 ![preview4](https://i.imgur.com/9WchRsg.png)